cucumber/cucumber-rails/CONTRIBUTING.md

 ### NOTE:

-If after running the rake release task you get an eror similiar to this:
+If after running the rake release task you get an error similar to this:

     rake aborted!
     Couldn't git push. `git push  2>&1' failed with the following output: